 You should keep a careful eye on your cat’s eating habits and body condition, and if you spot any changes, or think that they may need a different diet, make an appointment to talk it over with your vet.
 If your vet agrees that your pet needs a change in diet, then you’ll need to change it gradually to avoid upsetting their stomach with a sudden swap, whether it’s switching from wet to dry cat food, or between brands.

-- Put a little of the new food in with your cat’s current food and mix it all together.
+- Put a little of the new food in a separate bowl alongside your cat’s current food.

-- Over the next week, gradually increase the amount of new food in the mix you give your cat, while reducing the amount of the old food.
+- Over the next week, gradually increase the amount of new food you give your cat, while reducing the amount of the old food.
 Some cats might need up to two weeks to change from one to the other completely, so be patient!